A Cash Flow Diagram is one of the crucial tools you need to account for every coin getting in and out of your business.

 The amount of data you can capture with cash flow models is massive.
 And this means you risk analysis paralysis if you don’t visualize this data for clarity.

-This is where Cash Flow Diagrams, such as Sankey Diagram, come in.
+This is where Cash Flow Diagrams, such as the Sankey Diagram, come in.

-In the coming section, you’ll discover how to create a Cash Flow Diagram in Excel.
+In the coming section, you’ll discover how to make a Cash Flow Diagram in Excel.

-Excel is one of the most-used visualization instruments.
-However, the spreadsheet application lacks ready-made Cash Flow Diagrams, such as Sankey Diagram.
+Excel is one of the most used visualization instruments.
+However, the spreadsheet application lacks ready-made Cash Flow Diagrams, such as the Sankey Diagram.

 We’re not advising you to do away with Excel in favor of other expensive tools.